ricode-icaito/ricode-icaito/README.md

 - 👋 Hi, I’m Richard
 - 👀 I’m interested in everything related to technology.
-- 🌱 I’m currently learning various languages courses.
+- 🌱 I’m currently learning various languages programing.
 - 💞️ I’m looking to collaborate on projects related to marking mobile applications or web pages.
 - 📫 How to reach me email rickydios27@gmail.com
 - 😄 Pronouns: @ricodi-icaito